Chris-Richards3/MySQL-Project/README.md

 *Output:*
 ![alt text](https://github.com/Chris-Richards3/MySQL-Project/blob/main/Query%20Responses/5.png)

-6. Which supplier and its specialty has an average maintenance cost of their equipment that is greater than 2 times the average maintenance cost of all equipment
+**6. Which supplier and its specialty has an average maintenance cost of their equipment that is greater than 2 times the average maintenance cost of all equipment**

 Relevancy - This information is useful to a gym owner to visualize costs and pinpoint which assets are detrimental and which ones need review.
 This information helps minimize waste, reduce cost, and modify business plans into a more effective, more efficient model.